dandeliongold/mcp-decent-sampler-drums/README.md

 ## Input Schemas

-AI assistants should consult the `preset_guidelines` prompt before generating configurations with the schemas below.
-The guidelines contain essential context for creating optimal preset structures.
+We recommend referencing either the `simple_preset_guidelines` prompt or the `advanced_preset_guidelines` prompt when generating configurations using the schemas below.
+These prompts will help ensure you are making the best use of these parameter structures.

 ### configure_drum_controls